Active adventures in Antarctica

 Distinctive characteristics of the cabins:

-• Four-seater (with a capacity of up to 4 passengers in the cabin) — porthole, 2 upper and 2 lower berths.
+• Four—seater (capacity for up to 4 passengers in a cabin) - porthole, 2 upper and 2 lower berths.

-• Triple (capacity up to 3 passengers in the cabin) — porthole, 1 upper and 2 lower berths.
+• Triple room (capacity for up to 3 passengers in a cabin) — porthole, 1 upper and 2 lower berths.

 • Double room with porthole (capacity for up to 2 passengers in the cabin) — porthole, 2 lower berths.

-• Deluxe (capacity for up to 2 passengers in the cabin) — 2 windows, 2 lower berths.
+• Deluxe (up to 2 passengers per cabin) — 2 windows, 2 lower berths.

-• Superior (capacity for up to 2 passengers in the cabin) — 2 Windows, double bed, sofa, refrigerator, tea and coffee making facilities.
+• Superior (up to 2 passengers per cabin) — 2 windows, double bed, sofa, refrigerator, tea and coffee making facilities.

 The order of photos of cabins corresponds to the order of description of cabins.